matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 ## EIP712

-Besides supporting native ETH transactions, we support EIP712 transaction type.
-You can use transactions of this type instead of native ETH ones to pass the token to pay the fee with.
-Also, it is only possible to deploy smart contracts with this type of transactions.
+Besides supporting native ETH transactions, we support the EIP712 transaction type.
+You can use transactions of this type to pay fees in ERC20 tokens.
+Also, it is only possible to deploy smart contracts with this type of transaction.

 You don't need to know the details to use our SDK, but if you are curious, you can read more about the format [here](../api/api.md#eip712).